Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

 In this case, the output path will depend on your directory structure.
 For project with package `org.example` path will be `build/generated/dataframe/main/kotlin/org/example/dataframe/JetbrainsRepositories.Generated.kt
 `.

-Note that name of the Kotlin file is derived from the name of the data file with the suffix `.Generated` and the package is derived from the directory structure with child directory `dataframe`.
+Note that the name of the Kotlin file is derived from the name of the data file with the suffix `.Generated` and the package is derived from the directory structure with child directory `dataframe`.

 The name of the **data schema** itself is `JetbrainsRepositories`.
 You could specify it explicitly: